Svarov-RZM/xci/Documentation/DOCUMENTATION.md

 See the diagram below for better understanding.

+/B:W - Set DBOX to current maximum window size of the console buffer

 /B:R - Reset DBOX to the initial size of the console buffer

 /B:# - Set mouse position to start of DBOX: X = DBOX ROW LEFT, Y = DBOX COLUMN TOP